alper-yoruk/AspNetCore.Docs.tr-tr/aspnetcore/security/blazor/webassembly/additional-scenarios.md

 }
 ```

-`RemoteAuthenticatorView`, aşağıdaki tabloda gösterilen her kimlik doğrulama yolu için kullanılabilecek bir parçaya sahiptir.
+Aşağıdaki `RemoteAuthenticatorView` tabloda gösterilen kimlik doğrulama yolu başına kullanılabilecek bir parçası vardır.

 | Yol                            | Parça                |
 | -------------------------------- | ----------------------- |